Don’t Call It a Comeback (Stepback Covers Have Been Here For Years)

 It is interesting to note cover model Fabio and the stepback cover both came to prominence around the same time (mid-to-late 1980s).
 I have a “Fabio-penned” book, Rogue, that features a pull-out poster of the supermodel himself.
 And yes, that counts as a stepback!

 Stepbacks have been used in many genres, even literary fiction.
-However, it’s the bestselling pulpy paperbacks such as horror, science fiction, action-adventure, historical fiction, and romance that genuinely embraced this cover design.
+However, it’s the bestselling pulpy paperbacks such as horror, science fiction, action-adventure, historical fiction, and romance that fully embraced this cover design.

-In romance, for a writer to get a stepback cover for their book is a sign of elite status.
+For a romance writer to get a stepback cover for their book is a sign of elite status.
 It shows publishers consider their books to be highly marketable.
 Companies invest more for a cover design that disguises the fun, romantic artwork.
 This pleases many readers and authors alike.

 With stepback covers, artists would be able to experiment with their paintings in ways never seen before.
 Plus, the era of the romance super cover model would be ushered in through the popularity of the stepback.